zumikiti/in-60-seconds/README.md

 As you can see I have substituted my *GitHub* account name - `gitpitch` - for `$USER` on the slideshow URL.
 To see the slide deck associated with the *gitpitch* GitHub account live, click on the following [link](https://gitpitch.com/gitpitch/in-60-seconds).

+> The following sections of this tutorial provide additional details and tips for GitPitch presentation authors.

+### Learn More about PITCHME.md

+Here are some top tips about **PITCHME.md** markdown files that are used to create GitPitch slide decks:

+1. The **PITCHME.md** file name is a new convention introduced by GitPitch
+1. The **PITCHME.md** file name is case sensitive
+1. The **PITCHME.md** file content is standard GitHub Flavored Markdown
+1. The **PITCHME.md** file content also supports [GitPitch Markdown Shortcuts](https://gitpitch.com/docs/markdown-features)
+1. An unlimited number of **PITCHME.md** can be [added to any branch in your repository](https://gitpitch.com/docs/git/branch-many-slideshows/)
+1. The `---` markdown fragment acts as a slide delimiter that partitions your slideshow content

 ### Step X. Create a **PITCHME.md** file in the root directory of your Repository